Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Bitcoin mining

-Italy has not offered specific guidance on taxes around cryptocurrencies received from mining.
+Italy has not offered specific guidance on taxes around crypto received from mining.
 It’s likely no tax event takes place at the time the individual receives the cryptocurrencies.
-When an individual sells their mined crypto, they should likely report this as general income.
+When individuals sell their mined crypto, they should likely report this as general income.

 If the mining is considered a “business activity,” the sale of the crypto received may be subject to the Italian individual business income tax regime, which means gains on the sale of cryptocurrencies would be subject to the applicable progressive rates from 23% - 43%.

-For Italian corporate taxpayers, while there is no official interpretation, mined cryptocurrencies are likely subject to 24% corporate tax on their market value upon receipt.
+While there is no official interpretation for Italian corporate taxpayers, mined cryptocurrencies are likely subject to 24% corporate tax on their market value upon receipt.

 Crypto staking and lending

 As with mining, the Agenzia Entrate has not clarified how cryptocurrency staking rewards or yield from lending are taxed.
-It’s recommended to treat such income as general income (similar to mining) in your personal tax return.
+Treating such income as general income (similar to mining) in your personal tax return is recommended.

 How do you report crypto tax in Italy?

-Agenzia Entrate has yet to give clear instructions in regard to record-keeping for crypto transactions.
-The announcement of a change to crypto gains tax in the 2023 budget suggests crypto is a focus and investors need to keep thorough records in the event of an audit.
+Agenzia Entrate has yet to give clear instructions regarding record-keeping for crypto transactions.
+The announcement of a change to crypto gains tax in the 2023 budget suggests crypto is a focus, and investors need to keep thorough records in the event of an audit.

 We suggest you keep the following crypto records: